 - a student is the son/daughter of a Serviceman/woman.

 Planning to meet student need will be based around the process as outlined in the Code of Practice of Assess, Plan, Do, Review, and be based upon progressive intervention through the ‘3 wave’ model of intervention.
-Each Academy may have specific ways of recording detail to ensure student needs are met.

 Teachers are responsible for meeting the needs of all students in their classroom.
-The Academy promotes high quality teaching that is managed by the classroom teacher and includes clear differentiation for individual students who require such support with their learning.
+The Academy promotes quality first teaching that is managed by the classroom teacher and includes clear differentiation for individual students who require such support with their learning.

 We see this as being core to all Wave 1 provision.
 Such provision will be through the use of a range of techniques, resources and strategies to achieve successful outcomes that can be clearly evidenced through student progress mapping.
 Resources will be allocated by the Principal for provision following consideration as to the needs of all students in the Academy.

 Where a student does not make adequate progress, following the assessment of need stage that includes the involvement of class teachers, student, parents and SENCO the student will be moved to the Wave 2 level of intervention.